A day-by-day guide to this week's best online theater and dance

 Friday 9pm EDT / 2am BST (live only)

 Based in Cedar Rapids, Mirrorbox Theatre bills itself as Iowa’s only company exclusively dedicated to presenting new plays in their state premieres.
 In its Out the Box series, the company presents free Zoom readings of contemporary plays every Friday night.
-This week’s selection, directed by the company’s own Cavan Hallman, is Kitt Lavoie’s (R-Montana), in which a Republican governor is courted to run for President as a Democrat.
+This week’s selection, directed by Curtis M. Jackson, is Terry Guest’s At the Wake of A Dead Drag Queen, a joyful exploration of queerness, Blackness, Southernness and drag.
 Seating is limited and advance registration is required.

 Annoyance Theatre: Splatter Theater